XantreDev/preact-signals/README.md

   - `@preact-signals/utils/hooks`: Basic signals hooks
 - `@preact-signals/query`: Tanstack query core preact signals bindings
 - `@preact-signals/polyfills`: Trying to provide functionality which is not yet implemented in `@preact/signals-core`
-- `@preact-signals/unified-signals`: This package reexports stuff, with hooks shims in case of overwriting dependencies
+- `@preact-signals/unified-signals`: This package reexports `@preact/signals-react`, with hooks shims in case of overwriting dependencies

 ## Contributing